ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Use of a unique (per resource server) `kid` and the use of a key derivation IKM that MUST be unique per authorization server/resource server pair as specified above will ensure that the derived key is not shared across multiple clients.
-However, to additionally provide variation in the derived key across different tokens used by the same client, it is additionally RECOMMENDED to include the "iat" claim and either the "exp" or "exi" claims in the access token.
+However, to provide variation in the derived key across different tokens used by the same client, it is additionally RECOMMENDED to include the "iat" claim and either the "exp" or "exi" claims in the access token.